mongator/documentation/mandango/mondator.rst

 Mondator is extremely flexible, because the classes that are generated from the config classes depend on the extensions that you have assigned them.

-Mandango uses an extension of Mondator to generate the classes of documents, repositories and queries.
+Mongator uses an extension of Mondator to generate the classes of documents, repositories and queries.

 A simple example
 ----------------

-We are going to do a simple example with Mondator using Mandango, this way you will see step by step what you will have to do to use it and you will understand how it works.
+We are going to do a simple example with Mondator using Mongator, this way you will see step by step what you will have to do to use it and you will understand how it works.